xtpclark/pg_healthcheck2/README.md

 * The `run_recommendation.py` module is responsible for orchestrating the AI analysis.
 * It iterates through the `self.all_structured_findings` dictionary.
 * It constructs a comprehensive text prompt string, embedding the collected structured data (formatted as JSON snippets) along with a clear request for prioritized recommendations.
-This prompt provides the AI with a holistic view of the database's state across all analyzed areas, including the `ai_user` for context.
+This prompt provides the AI with a holistic view of the database's state across all analyzed areas.

 ### 8.3.
 AI API Interaction (Conditional)